Skip to main content

 Liberal climate caucus co-chair says he ‘absolutely’ supports Carney’s policies

 A leader in the Liberal party said he agrees with Mark Carney's plans for the environment.
-This is important because Carney is working with Alberta on climate change, and this shows there's support for those plans within the government.
-It suggests the Liberals are united on this issue.
+This is important because Carney is working with Alberta on climate change, and this shows there is support for those plans within the government.
+It suggests the federal government and Alberta may be working together more on environmental issues.

 Related BillS-238Law Would Force Banks to Invest in Green Projects